 Forget Instagram for a moment, forget putting together dreamy photo albums for Facebook.
 Let’s remember that, all cyber-gloating aside, beautiful travel photographs are absolutely essential because they’re the ultimate memory.
 Wanting to take amazing pictures when you travel isn’t a bad thing, even if they do end up on Instagram and Facebook.
 A great photo can perfectly capture a moment in time, it can capture the way you felt standing in that incredible place and every time you see it, that photo can take you back there.

 I’ve learned a lot about taking great travel photographs since I first started snapping off grainy shots with my piece-of-shit iPhone 3!
 Man, those days were rough.
-If, like me, you love to take great photographs when you travel, but need a little help getting it right, I’ve got you covered.
+If like me, you love to take great photographs when you travel, but need a little help getting it right, I’ve got you covered.
 Here are 5 things you can do right now, to help you improve your photography.

 1. Don’t be embarrassed

 I used to get so embarrassed and self-conscious about posing properly for a photo, scrambling down some rocks in a dress to get in the shot or walking out onto a beach crowded with people and photographing it like a paparazzi.
-Being embarrassed of what other people think of you can limit your confidence to take an amazing photo, especially if you’re just doing it for yourself and your own memories.
+Being embarrassed by what other people think of you can limit your confidence to take an amazing photo, especially if you’re just doing it for yourself and your own memories.
 One of the most important things I’ve learned is to just say, “Stuff it!” and do whatever it takes to get the shot you want.
 If you aren’t happy with a shot, re-take it over and over until you are happy!
 Even if that means doing the same jump shot 25 times.
 Lay on the ground, scale a wall, work your angles like a supermodel.
 Who cares?
 You’ll never see these people ever again, but you will have a photo you love for all eternity.

 2. Slow down and take your time